itsDigvijaysing/What-I-Learned/JavaScript/JavaScript.md

 - var is has global scope & function scope limit but not block scope (In global scope it's under 'window.varname')
 - let has function scope & block scope & global scope
 - const support global scope, function scope, block level scope
-- We can write Script tag & either in body, head or separate because it work as inline code but when we define file.js & we want to link it then we link it in head (good Practice) same way as we link css file.
+- We can write Script tag & either in body, head or separate because it work as inline code but when we define file.js & we want to link it then we link it in head (good Practice) same way as we link CSS file.
-- We should use camelCasing(start with lowercase letter) in JS even when naming variables & If something is constant or fixed then we start that variable name with upper case letter.
+- We should use camelCase(start with lowercase letter) in JS even when naming variables & If something is constant or fixed then we start that variable name with upper case letter.
 - We can not use reserved words or some symbols or starting with no. while naming.
 - Value can be either Object or Primitive.